quintengeerts2000/Ornstein-Uhlenbeck-statistical-arbitrage-/README.md

 2) Modelling the residual as a mean reverting ornstein-uhlenbeck process
 3) Generate trading-signals if the residual is likely to mean revert

-1) Decomposing returns based on factor based asset model
+1.Decomposing returns based on factor based asset model
 -----

 based on the paper by Avalanda and Lee (2008) I will use the following SDE to model the asset returns: